Keep Your Multifamily Property Safe: Fire Safety Tips for Residents and Staff

 During a fire emergency, residents should prioritize a quick and safe exit—shutting their unit doors might not come to mind.
 Self-closing doors can provide peace of mind and help prevent fires from spreading beyond a unit or passageway.

 These doors are often required in new construction.
-If you manage older properties where these doors aren’t required by code, consider investing in them anyways.
+If you manage older properties where these doors aren’t required by code, consider investing in them anyway.
 Staff should check that self-closing doors are working correctly during annual unit inspections and maintenance visits.

 Bottom Line: Do’s and don’ts for fire safety